nushell/nushell.github.io/contributor-book/plugins.md

 In each directory, Nu is looking for executable files that match the pattern `nu_plugin_*` where `*` is a minimum of one alphanumeric character.
 On Windows, this has a similar pattern of `nu_plugin_*.exe` or `nu_plugin_*.bat`.

-Once a matching file has been discovered, Nu will invoke the file and pass to it the first JSON-RPC command: config.
+Once a matching file has been discovered, Nu will invoke the file and pass to it the first JSON-RPC command: Signature.
-Config replies with the signature of the plugin, which is identical to the signature commands use.
+The plugin then replies with the signature of the plugin, which, once deserialized, is identical to the signature commands use.

 Nu continues in this way until it has traveled across all directories in the path.